 - it is necessary to develop or improve the services we provide across the Revolut group.

 All of the above we call a “client secret”, which we have to protect as required by the applicable regulations.

-All the intellectual property in our products (for example, the content in our app and on our website, our logo and card designs) are owned by our parent company, Revolut Ltd (a company incorporated in England and Wales with company number 08804411, whose registered office is at 9th Floor, 107 Cheapside, London, United Kingdom, EC2V 6DN) and being used by us and other Revolut Group companies.
+All the intellectual property in our products (for example, the content in our app and on our website, our logo and card designs) are owned by our parent company, Revolut Ltd (a company incorporated in England and Wales with company number 08804411, whose registered office is at 7 Westferry Circus, Canary Wharf, London, E14 4HD, United Kingdom) and being used by us and other Revolut Group companies.
 You must not use this intellectual property as your own, except to enjoy our products.
 You also must not reverse-engineer any of our products (that is, reproduce them after a detailed examination of their construction or composition).

 Our contract with you

 Only you and we have any rights under the agreement.

 The agreement is personal to you and you cannot transfer any rights or obligations under it to anyone else.

 You agree and permit us to merge, reorganize, spin-off, transform or execute any other form of reorganization or restructuring of our company or business and/or transfer or assign all of our rights and obligations under these terms and conditions to any third party.